-- the dog has bitten people two times or more, or
+- The animal has bitten people two times or more, or

-- the dog that was trained to fight, attack, or kill bites a person just once and causes substantial physical injury.
+- A dog that was trained to fight, attack, or kill bites a person just once and causes substantial physical injury.

 Injured by a dog in California?
 Call us for help...